mercator/mercator/README.md

 Why "mercator"?
 ---------------

-The name comes from [the latin word](http://en.wiktionary.org/wiki/mercator) for a merchant or trader and seemed appropriate for a software solution that allows the buying and selling or goods online.
+The name comes from [the latin word](http://en.wiktionary.org/wiki/mercator) for a merchant or trader and seemed appropriate for a software solution that allows the buying and selling of goods online.

-It's _not_ named after the famous cartographer [Gerardus Mercator](http://en.wikipedia.org/wiki/Gerardus_Mercator) who gave us the Mercator projection world map, or the [Slovenian supermarket chain](http://en.wikipedia.org/wiki/Mercator_%28retail%29) (though they're both pretty cool too).
+It's *not* named after the famous cartographer [Gerardus Mercator](http://en.wikipedia.org/wiki/Gerardus_Mercator) who gave us the Mercator projection world map, or the [Slovenian supermarket chain](http://en.wikipedia.org/wiki/Mercator_%28retail%29) (though they're both pretty cool too).

 Audience
 --------

-Mercator is intended for web developers familiar with Magento, and it is _not_ a primary goal of this project to make a system that is easy to install or modify for those who are not already comfortable working with Magento.
+Mercator is intended for web developers familiar with Magento, and it is *not* a primary goal of this project to make a system that is easy to install or modify for those who are not already comfortable working with Magento.

 Reporting Issues